 Let that sink in.
 Acting.
 Storytelling.
 Truth.
 Among the hundreds of auditions she receives, less than 10% have good acting!
 And you'd be sorely mistaken if you think that only applies to the lead roles, she says, "because even if you're an orc, troll, demon, or goblin, video games are about the human experience."

 Well, there you have it.
-Good voice acting, it turns out, requires good acting.
+Good voice acting, surprise surprise, requires good acting.